-On the other hand, the convergence should not be too fast because - if applied to a mesh of triangles - this could disturbe the global smoothing effect as obviously not any mesh topology admits a mesh of equilateral triangles. \\ In the following we present a geometric triangle transformation which has its offspring in the symmetry group of a triangle: an equilateral triangle is preserved by rotations around its centroid by $\sfrac{2\pi}{3}$ and reflections at its medians (for more on motivational background see \cite{vb16}).
+On the other hand, the convergence should not be too fast because - if applied to a mesh of triangles - this could disturb the global smoothing effect as obviously not any mesh topology admits a mesh of equilateral triangles.
+The advantage of the geometric element transformation methods is exactly that their basis are transformations which convert step by step any element into a regular one.
+By this iterative process one can control the rate of the converging of the individual element which is then combined with the averaging step of taking the barycenter.
+The following observation illustrates this property: If one transforms any element directly into a regular and moves then the nodes onto the barycenter of the vertices of these regular elements, the resulting mesh will probably be not very good and contain inverted elements if the mesh topology does not allow a regular mesh.
+On the other hand, if one applies a regularizing transformation once or twice to every mesh element, one obtains a better mesh than by applying the classical Laplacian method because every elements are moved towards their best shape.
+The slow convergence of the element transformation inhibits that the regularizing of each element gets dominant over the constraints of the mesh topology while the individual converging leads to the best possible element quality.\footnote{In fact, this is not just heuristic but, as on-going research shows, a slightly adapted geometric element transformation method could be seen as a global optimization scheme: one can define an appropriate quality measure which is optimized by the GETMe smoothing algorithm.}\\ In the following we present a geometric triangle transformation which has its offspring in the symmetry group of a triangle: an equilateral triangle is preserved by rotations around its centroid by $\sfrac{2\pi}{3}$ and reflections at its medians (for more on motivational background see \cite{vb16}).
 One could imitate the rotational group action on an arbitrary triangle by a \emph{pseudo-rotation} of the vertices around the centroid.